|

 yet a third Sen tradition of tea named Mushanokojisenke.

-property are a cherished legacy of the Uraenke Tradition of Tea.
+are a cherished legacy of the Urasenke Tradition of Tea.
+The eight-mat

 mat Konnichian are viewed as setting the standard for wabi tearooms.